Brachygalaxias bullocki: Distribution and habitat

 Brachgalaxias bullocki is endemic to Chile where it occurs from the Maule Region south to the Los Lagos Region, including Chiloé Island.
 It has been recorded from the Nonguén Estuary in Concepción, Puerto Varas, Abtao, Ensenada (Chile) and El Vergel (Los Lagos).
 It is occasionally found along the shoreline of Lake Riñihue in Valdivia) and in the effluent river of that lake.
 It is an entirely freshwater species, although it can be found in a variety of habitats including riffles, runs and pools of rivers, the shorelines of lakes and other wetlands, preferring areas with aquatic vegetation.
 It can tolerate eutrophication and can be found in wetlands in agricultural areas.

 Biology

 Brachygalaxias bullocki breeds in the winter and the females lay their eggs among aquatic plants.
 The diet of this fish consists of invertebrates such as insect larvae, chironomids, amphipods, copepods and cladocerans.

 Conservation status

 Brachygalaxias bullocki is classified as Endangered by the International Union for Conservation of Nature.
 This species has a wide distribution in Chile but the population has declined and been extirpated from some areas.
 These declines have mainly been caused by large populations of invasive salmon and trout species.
-This has resulted in the population delclining by halfbetween 2014 and 2024 and a localised distribution, this decline is expected to continue.
+This has resulted in the population declining by half between 2014 and 2024.
+With the species localized distribution, this decline is expected to continue.